Board effectiveness

 Board decision-making process and consensus building

-Solutions include improving the decision papers summarising management’s analysis and recommendations, spending time with employees or external stakeholders, and asking questions beforehand.
+Solutions that can improve board decision-making include improving the decision papers summarizing management’s analysis and recommendations, spending time with employees or external stakeholders, and asking questions beforehand.

-The 5 main drivers of poor board decision-making
+What are the 5 main drivers of poor board decision-making?

 Poor decisions often stem from: